Does Intermittent Fasting Increase Longevity?

 Related: Does Autophagy Make You Look Younger?

-Other Strategies For Boosting autophagy
+Other Strategies For Boosting Autophagy

 • Curcumin: Curcumin has been shown in some studies and publications to be capable of triggering the process of autophagy in cancer cells. (source)

 • Bitter Chocolate: Dark chocolate contains antioxidants and minerals such as magnesium, zinc, copper, and phosphorus.
-These minerals are utilized in your body to support variables such as immunity (zinc) and gene repair and tooth health (phosphorus) and contribute to improved sleep quality (magnesium).
+These minerals are utilized in your body to support variables such as immunity (zinc) and gene repair, and tooth health (phosphorus) and contribute to improved sleep quality (magnesium).

 Combining Fasting And Exercise